Leynse/SFINCS/docs/input.rst

 Depth-file
 %%%%%
-A bathymetry is defined in sfincs.dep based on the specified grid, depth is down.
+A bathymetry is defined in sfincs.dep based on the specified grid, positive is upwards with respect to a reference level (topography has positive values, bathymetry has negative values).

 **depfile = sfincs.dep**